 Students in this course investigate environmental stewardship and conservation opportunities and solutions in their local communities, practice inquiry-based learning, develop a conservation project to be used in their classroom or community, and reflect on their ecological footprint.
 At the end of this course, students will have a solid understanding of community-based conservation, with a particular emphasis on current issues facing local habitats in the communities where they live.
 Students will also explore and begin to design stewardship strategies for empowering their own students or community members to generate solutions and take action.

-Offered at Cincinnati Zoo & Botanical Garden, Chicago Zoological Society- Brookfield Zoo, Cleveland Metroparks Zoo, Phoenix Zoo, and Woodland Park Zoo, Seattle.
-(In 2015 - San Diego Zoo Global.)
+Offered at Cincinnati Zoo & Botanical Garden, Chicago Zoological Society- Brookfield Zoo, Cleveland Metroparks Zoo, San Diego Zoo Global, and Woodland Park Zoo, Seattle.

 Participants in this course will study global warming and the many and diverse causes of climate change and its effect on the biological world.
 Students will evaluate the effects of climate change on oceans, weather and climate, ice caps, and plant and animal species, including its effect on deforestation and conservation of species.
 Students will also explore the effect of climate change specific to the region.
 They will investigate the factors that guide public perception, ranging from media to social interaction.
 Through project assignments and research, at the end of this course participants have a solid understanding of current issues surrounding global warming and strategies for taking action on a local level.